Understanding Water Heater Pilot Lights

 - Press and hold the reset button or pilot knob firmly down to start gas flow

-- Use a long lighter to ignite the pilot flame while viewing through the sight glass or viewing window
+- Use a long lighter or built-in piezoelectric igniter to ignite the pilot flame while viewing through the sight glass

-- Continue holding the button for 30-60 seconds to adequately heat the thermocouple
+- Continue holding the button for 30 to 60 seconds to adequately heat the thermocouple

 - Turn the control knob to "On" position to allow normal operation

-- Listen for the main burner to ignite with a soft "whoosh" sound
+- Listen for the main burner to ignite with a soft "whoosh" sound, and check that the status LED flashes once every three seconds for normal operation

 - Replace the access panel and monitor for proper operation